STELLENBOSCH, SOUTH AFRICA

 The wonderful scent of wild buchu filled the air and they were also in flower – densely packed white inflorescence down at ankle height adjacent to the trail.
 A Southern Rock Agama, head bright turquoise, was perched on a chunk of quartzitic sandstone as it basked in the mid-morning sun and White-necked Ravens flew overhead squawking as they searched for food.

 We stopped at the foot of a sheer rock face, providing excellent deep shade for a morning tea break.
 At our back was a beautifully weathered sandstone rock face with that typical honeycombed effect.
 The odd stunted plant persevering in a little crack or collection of sediment in a little pothole.
-Outwards we stared down at the olive groves and vineyards of Tokara, across to Bothmaskop in the vicinity of the Jonkershoek Valley and the rolling mountains deeper into the Boland mountain range.
+Outwards we stared down at the olive groves and vineyards, across to Bothmaskop in the vicinity of the Jonkershoek Valley and the rolling mountains deeper into the Boland mountain range.
 A cup of rooibos tea and my mountain staple, an almond croissant from Olympia Bakery, did the refuelling.

 Setting off again along a broad terrace we followed a gentle contour for a short while before dog-legging and swinging sharply up once more.
 The section of trail prior to our tea break had involved a number a minor rock pitches, areas of moderate exposure to heights and plenty of loose rocky trail and the next stretch was steep and loose under foot.